CTA Banner CTA Banner

 IBT-XXX

-A term labeled “IBT” is considered part of the global invoice standard (for example, IBT-001 = Invoice number).
+The term described by “IBT” is said to be a component of the global invoice standard (for instance, IBT-001 = Invoice number).

 BTUAE-XX

-A term labeled “BTUAE” is specific to the UAE eInvoicing framework (for example, BTUAE-02 = Invoice transaction type code).
+A term labelled “BTUAE” is specific to the UAE eInvoicing framework (for example, BTUAE-02 = Invoice transaction type code).
 These fields supplement the global specification to meet local UAE requirements.

 Common Fields